yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/internals.md

 ## Basic structures

 Our halfedge mesh is index-based.
 Each {halfedge,edge,vertex,face} is identified by a 0-based index.
-The `HalfedgeMesh` class then holds the following explicit arrays encoding the connectivity (the remaining relationships are implicitly defined).
+The `HalfedgeMesh` class then holds the following explicit arrays encoding the connectivity between these indexed elements (the remaining relationships are implicitly defined).

 ```
 class HalfedgeMesh {